htcondor/htcondor/docs/version-history/lts-versions-23-0.rst

 Bugs Fixed:

+- Fixed a bug that caused **ssh-agent** processes to be leaked when using *grid* universe remote batch job submission over SSH.
+  :jira:`2286`

 - Fixed a bug where DAGMan would crash when the provisioner node was given a parent node.
   :jira:`2291`

-- Fixed a bug that prevented the use of ftp: urls in the file transfer plugin.
+- Fixed a bug that prevented the use of ``ftp:`` URLs in the file transfer plugin.
   :jira:`2273`

-- Fixed bug where the Shadow failed to write its job ad to :macro:`JOB_EPOCH_HISTORY` when it failed to reconnect to the Starter.
+- Fixed a bug where a job that's matched to an offline slot ad remains idle forever.
-  :jira:`2289`
+  :jira:`2304`

 - Fixed a bug where the *condor_shadow* would not write a job termination event to the job log for a completed job if the